It is the policy of MASH to ensure Certified Sober Homes and stakeholders grievances are handled respectfully, appropriately, and professionally.

 Oversight and Conflict of Interest

-- If a member of the Grievance/ethics Committee is a party in a grievance or involved in any way, he or she will be excused from the grievance proceedings and the MASH Executive Director will name a replacement
+- If a member of the Grievance/Ethics Committee is a party in a grievance or has any involvment in any way, he or she will be excused from the grievance proceedings and the MASH Executive Director will name a replacement.

 - Written Reprimand: A Written Reprimand with request for Corrective Action and follow-up review